eske4/RunningRouteGeneratorClient/README.md

 # RunningRouteGeneratorClient

-## Overview

-RunningRouteGeneratorClient is a Unity application designed to generate and navigate running routes using the RunningRouteGeneratorAPI.
-Follow the steps below to set up and run the client on your Android device.
+The RunningRouteGeneratorClient is a Unity app designed for a University project to create and navigate running routes using the [RunningRouteGeneratorAPI](https://github.com/eske4/RunningRouteGeneratorAPI).
+The client has 8 pages, each page with its own features to create the user experience.
+Note that some security aspects may be incomplete, as the project is no longer actively developed.
+Use with caution in security-sensitive scenarios.

+### Main menu

 ### Prerequisites

 - Android phone
 - Unity 2021.3.19f1
 - RunningRouteGeneratorAPI
+- RunningRouteGeneratorMapAPI
 - Google Maps API key

 ### Installation Steps